b-rodrigues/fput/manuscript/fprog.md

 This is the end of the introduction to functional programming.
 Entire books have been written on the subject, such as the upcoming book by Khan ([2017](#ref-khan2017)) or Lipovaca ([2011](#ref-lipovaca2011)).
-If you’re curious about functional programming, you should read these books.
+If you're curious about functional programming, you should read these books.
 For our purposes though, knowing how to write functions, and trying to make them referentially transparent as well as knowing about mapping and reducing is enough to get us going.